sadab-halim/Interview-Questions/README.md

     Kernel threads are supported within the kernel of the OS itself.
 All modern OSs support kernel-level threads, allowing the kernel to perform multiple simultaneous tasks and/or to service multiple kernel system calls simultaneously.

 ## Process Synchronization
+Process Synchronization is the way by which processes that share the same memory space are managed in an operating system.
+It helps maintain the consistency of data by using variables or hardware so that only one process can make changes to the shared memory at a time.

 ## Deadlock ✅
 - Deadlock is a situation where a set of processes are blocked because each process is holding a resource and waiting for another resource acquired by some other process.